 - A video interview

-- An assessment centre, including various exercises and a final interview
+- An assessment centre, usually including group exercises, case studies, presentations and a final interview

 The majority of graduate opportunities are in the form of a formal graduate schemes, but there are some individual entry-level roles available.

 Do I need to do a business degree to get a business or management job?

 Not always.
 Some general business or corporate graduate schemes are open to graduates with any degree subject, as long as you have a good level of numerical ability, but others will require you to have a business, economics, marketing or related degree.
 If you have done a related degree and the scheme includes rotations, it might be a good idea to highlight relevant modules.